swiftlang/swift/docs/WebAssembly.md

 ## Building Swift SDK for WebAssembly without building the compiler

 Building the Swift compiler is a time-consuming process.
-If you only want to build the Swift standard library Building the Swift compiler is a time-consuming process.
 If you have a pre-built Swift compiler that's sufficiently recent and you only want to build the Swift standard library with this pre-built Swift compiler, you can use the following command: